Your Vehicle's Water Pump

 Coolant should be tested for pH and temperature protection levels.
 These two tangible measurements will provide valuable information about the current condition of the coolant.
 The coolant should also be visually inspected for debris, contaminants, and proper color.

-BELT & TENSIONER SYSTEM
+ELT & TENSIONER SYSTEM

 Belt tension is vital to the proper operation of the accessory belt drive system.
 An automatic tensioner constantly maintains the correct amount of tension on the serpentine belt while the engine is running.
 It also helps protect the water pump and other components from undue stress and premature failure.
 A seized belt tensioner can cause premature bearing and shaft failure, and as such, can drastically reduce the life of the water pump.
 A loose drive belt tensioner can cause the belt to slip, which will impact components such as the water pump and can cause problems such as overheating.